PoC-dev/smtp-abuse-reporting/README.md

 their service as found in the attachment abusix_disclaimer.txt.

 With kind Regards,

 ```

+**Note:** Add a blank line at end, so the tabular report can be recognized better.

 These scripts are meant to be run as `cron` jobs.
 See installation section below.

 ### Log parsing: `smtp-abuse-syslog.pl`.